White-tailed eagle: Mammals and other prey

 The most widely reported mammalian prey known usually as a supplemental prey species are rodents, especially the non-native muskrat (Ondatra zibethicus), which averages about 1.1 kg, and may be taken from "muskrat farms" or feral wetland populations.
 While largely a supplemental prey item, a respectable number of 137 were recorded in the diet from Finland.
-Also, a study on the Ili delta in Kazakhstan has shown up to 30–43% of prey remains at eyries to consist of muskrat in spring and fall but only 14% in summer (for unknown reasons).
+Also, a study on the Ili delta in Kazakhstan has shown up to 30–43% of prey remains at eyries to consist of muskrat in spring and autumn but only 14% in summer (for unknown reasons).
 In total, about 20 rodent species are known in the white-tailed eagle's prey spectrum.
 In some of the coldest climes of Russia, such as in the Ural mountains or the Kola peninsula, white-tailed eagles have been recorded to live on surprisingly high numbers of small rodents, comprising 13.8% and more than 21% of all prey remains, respectively.
 Even agile red squirrels (Sciurus vulgaris) may be caught from trees in some cases.
 The smallest rodents known in the prey spectrum are the 27.4 g common vole (Microtus arvalis) and the 23.4 g wood mouse (Apodemus sylvaticus) but mammalian prey down to the size of 8.1 g common shrews (Sorex araneus), indeed the smallest vertebrate known to have been preyed upon, has been recorded.
-By contrast, kits of larger rodents such as Eurasian (Castor fiber) and North American beavers (Castor canadensis) (introduced) have been found as prey.
+The largest rodents taken by white-tailed eagles are nutria (Myocastor coypus) and kits of Eurasian (Castor fiber) and introduced North American beavers (Castor canadensis).